Meriden-based biotech company researching vaccine for coronavirus

 RELATED: LIST: Several CT public schools close to ‘deep clean’ after students, staff possibly come into contact with coronavirus; colleges take classes online

 We don’t know much more other than they are working on a coronavirus vaccine right now.
-Governor Ned Lamont is going to be touring Protein Sciences later Thursday morning.
+Governor Ned Lamont is touring Protein Sciences Thursday.
 We’ll provide updates as they become available.